 A number of ryanodine receptor mutations have already been identified.
 Patients who has a reaction during anaesthesia would be genetically screened from a mere blood sample.
 However, an unknown mutation can easily go undetected.
 The only sure way to establish whether an individual is susceptible to MH, is to perform a muscle biopsy and subject it to the In Vitro Contracture Test (IVCT).
 This test requires a large muscle sample (approximately 30 mm in length and 3 – 5 mm thick), rendering the process very invasive.
 Most patients complain about severe pain during the healing process, and are usually left with significant scaring.

 The IVCT test itself involves the muscle to be bathed in a solution containing various amounts of caffeine and halothane.
 If muscle contraction starts before the recommended threshold, the patient is usually classified as MH susceptible and confirmed with a genetic screening test.
 Muscle testing on the rest of the family will also be required.
-Unfortunately, no accredited IVCT facility exists in South Africa.

 What are we doing?